 Ans.
 Tulum beach is 20 minutes away from town.

 Q – Where is Tulum and Playa del Carmen located?

 Ans.
 Both Playa del Carmen and Tulum are located in the Yucatan peninsula and belongs to the Riviera Maya tourist zone.
-Tulum is close to the waters – Caribbean Sea facing town.
+Tulum is close to the waters – the Caribbean Sea facing the town.

 Q – Is it safe to travel to Tulum from Playa del Carmen using public transport?